mjordan/islandora_fetch_bags/README.md

 This script:

-1. Queries Solr for the PIDs for all objects to generate Bags for, and for each object:
+1. Queries Solr for the PIDs for all objects to generate Bags for (or optionally reads PIDs from a file), and for each object:
 1. Makes a request to Islandora's REST interface to get a list of the object's datastreams
 1. Fetches each datastream's content file
 1. Generates a Bag containing all of the object's content files.